Find Affordable College Courses

 Carrollton, GA

-University of West Georgia did quite well in this year’s ranking of the most popular places for general biology students to get a bachelor’s degree.
-It came in at #8 on the list.
-University of West Georgia is a fairly large public school located in the fringe town of Carrollton.
+University of West Georgia came in at #8 in this year’s edition of the Most Popular General Biology Bachelor’s Degree Schools in Georgia ranking.
+University of West Georgia is a large public school located in the town of Carrollton.

 Women make up 73% of the biology majors at the school.